-The Board of Directors has determined that all of the members of the Audit Committee are independent based on the guidelines set forth by the NYSE and SEC rules for the independence of Audit Committee members.
-The Audit Committee, at each regularly scheduled quarterly meeting in 2015, met separately in executive session with both the internal audit director and the independent audit partner, without management being present.
+The Audit Committee, in carrying out its role, relies on the Company's senior management, including senior financial management.
+However, the Audit Committee, at each regularly scheduled quarterly meeting in 2018, met separately in executive session with both the internal audit director and the independent audit partner, without management being present.